ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Selecting an Ansible package and version to install
 ====================================================

 Ansible's community packages are distributed in two ways: a minimalist language and runtime package called ``ansible-core``, and a much larger "batteries included" package called ``ansible``, which adds a community-curated selection of :ref:`Ansible Collections <collections>` for automating a wide variety of devices.
 Choose the package that fits your needs; The following instructions  use ``ansible``, but  you can substitute ``ansible-core``  if you prefer to start with a more minimal package and separately install only the Ansible Collections you require.
+The ``ansible`` or ``ansible-core`` packages may be available in your operating systems package manager, and you are free to install these packages via your preferred method.
+These installation instructions only cover the officially supported means of installing the python package via ``pip``.

 Installing and upgrading Ansible
 ================================